-The graduate practicum student newly enrolled in CSD 516 must have funds to cover lab coat (\$40); AAMU monogramming (\$8.50) and name tag fees (\$10)-Parkway Scrubs.
-If a student clinicians desire to have her/his name monogrammed on a lab coat, the additional cost will be \$4.50.
-Lab coats and name tags will be the property of the student clinician upon graduation.
-Graduate observers are not required to acquire lab coats or name tags.
+The graduate practicum student newly enrolled in CSD 516 must have funds to cover the designated AAMU CSD Scrubs (\$40); AAMU monogramming (\$8.50) and name tag fees (\$10)-Parkway Scrubs.
+AAMU CSD scrubs and name tags will be the property of the student clinician upon graduation.
+Graduate observers are also required to acquire scrubs and name tags.
 The practicum student may be required to pay for additional items which will be documented in the practicum syllabus.